ProductivityFeb 28, 2025· 6 min read· Updated Jul 7, 2026

 For operations, finance, and business roles

 For finance specifically, eFinancialCareers and Wall Street Oasis have strong listings.
-For nonprofit or social impact roles, Idealist and 80,000 Hours are worth checking.
+For nonprofit or social impact roles, Idealist and 80,000 Hours are both worth checking.

 The aggregators that save time

 Job aggregators pull listings from many sources into one place.
-Otta does this well for tech and startup roles, with a clean UI and better filtering than most boards.
+Otta does this well for tech and startup roles, with a clean interface and better filtering than most boards.
 Simplify combines job listings with a browser extension that auto-fills applications, which cuts down application time significantly.

 Company career pages: the underrated source

 Many companies don't post every role to job boards.
 Some post exclusively to their own careers page to keep applicant volume manageable.
 If there's a specific company you want to work at, bookmark their careers page and check it weekly.
+You'll find postings before they hit the aggregators.

 Write better cover letters in seconds